dedque8/dedque8.github.io/_posts/2024-10-13-non-linear-noise-combinations.md

 ![book_landscape](https://eknm-hub-public.s3.eu-central-1.amazonaws.com/perlin-noise/water_circulation.jpg)

 Here coast has it's own curve, flatlands another one, and mountains yet another.
 If to draw a function, which represents height above sea level, it will look like a set of disconnected segments, where each segment has it's own slope.
-Let's call it a projection function.
-In our game I used something similar to this one:
+Let's call it a `projection function`.
+In our game I used a function similar to this one:

 ```
 def forestProjection(x):